the range of alligators in North Carolina includes Merchants Millpond State Park, just south of the Virginia border

-Alligators (Alligator mississippiensis) are in Merchants Millpond State Park, North Carolina, just south of Dismal Swamp and at Kitty Hawk.
+Alligators (Alligator mississippiensis) are living just south of Dismal Swamp in Merchants Millpond State Park, North Carolina, and at Kitty Hawk.
 None live naturally in Virginia - yet.

 There is one adult alligator buried in the Pittsylvania County landfill.
 In 2006, a trucker ran over the unfortunate reptile in Florida and brought the carcass to Virginia.
 Wildlife officials confiscated it because alligators were a protected species.
 The alligator species is not listed as a "threatened or endangered" species by the US Fish and Wildlife Service now, but they resemble endangered crocodiles.

 The trucker's plans to make a pair of boots were blocked.
 The dead alligator was seized and ultimately buried in the Virginia landfill.1

 The North Carolina Wildlife Resources Commission authorized a hunting season in 2018, since the population had increased sufficiently within that state.
 The first legal hunt that year led to the harvest of one 20-year old alligator.2